 Here are Mac’s List, we regularly reach out to companies that post on our site.
 We want to know about their staffing needs, their hiring practices, and their experience finding talent through our community.

 The feedback we receive also sheds light on what works (and what doesn’t) when you’re searching for a job.
 It’s an opportunity to learn how employers evaluate candidates, and what you can do to maximize your chances of landing the job.

-I want to share an email I recently received from the executive director of a local nonprofit organization.
+I want to share an email I received from the executive director of a local nonprofit organization.
 Her message highlights four crucial job-search tips that are applicable when applying for nearly any job opening.

 Tip 1: Pay attention to the directions

 “We got some candidates whose applications were completely inadequate, where the candidate didn’t follow simple instructions.
 We asked applicants to submit a cover letter, in PDF format, addressing four specific bullet-pointed qualifications.
 Many people either ignored this requirement, or they submitted a cover letter in Word, or in the body of their email.”